bytecodealliance/wasmtime/cranelift/docs/metaref.rst

 =========

 Encodings describe how Cretonne instructions are mapped to binary machine code for the target architecture.
-After the lealization pass, all remaining instructions are expected to map 1-1 to native instruction encodings.
+After the legalization pass, all remaining instructions are expected to map 1-1 to native instruction encodings.
 Cretonne instructions that can't be encoded for the current architecture are called :term:`illegal instruction`\s.